Greek Life FAQs

 Women should leave the bid unsigned and return it to the Perry Campus Center Board Room the morning it is received.
 Men do not need to take any action and it will be assumed they decline their bid(s) if they do not complete a ballot in the board room.

-The Greek system at Doane College is comprised of local organizations.
+The Greek system at Doane University is comprised of local organizations.
 What are the benefits to joining a group that doesn’t have a national affiliation?

 When does pledging start and how long does it last?